 A lot of people, both retirees and those who are still working, enjoy vacationing on cruise ships.
-I have taken ten cruises that have carried me to Europe (five times), the southern Caribbean, Alaska, Hawaii, Tahiti, South America, and New Zealand/Australia.
+I have taken thirteen cruises that have carried me to Europe (six times), the southern Caribbean, Alaska, Hawaii, Asia (including Japan), Tahiti, South America, and New Zealand/Australia.
 I have enjoyed them all immensely, especially the last three.

 Of course, this meme had me scurrying to Snopes.com, where I expected to find this urban legend thoroughly exposed and debunked.
 In fact, some of the claims made in this story are inaccurate or entirely false.
 But I was surprised to learn that there really are people who live almost full-time on cruise ships for years at a time (and I’m talking about paying customers, not the ship’s crew).